levongevorgian/Marketing-Analytics/HW3/README.md

 - High-value segments: older, married customers, especially in premium service categories.
 - Estimated annual retention budget: calculated using predicted CLV and survival probabilities.

-## Submission Notes

-- All code, data, and visualizations are included.
-- Push the repository to GitHub with this `README.md`.
-- Ensure that all image paths work correctly in GitHub (they should be in the `img/` folder).

 ## References

 - DS223 - Marketing Analytics course materials.